What are Triggers?

 Button triggers are activated when a button is pressed.
 There can be multiple button Triggers on a Step that are triggered when the respective button is pressed by an operator in the Tulip Player.

-These can be accessed in the Widget menu in the Context Pane after selecting a button.
+These can be accessed in the Widget menu in the Side Pane after selecting a button.

 Step level Triggers